-Applies to: Azure Rights Management, Windows Server 2012, Windows Server 2012 R2
+Applies to: Azure Information Protection, Windows Server 2012, Windows Server 2012 R2

-Use this information and instructions to deploy the Azure Rights Management (RMS) connector.
+Use this information to learn about the Azure Rights Management connector, and then how to successfully deploy it for your organization.
 This connector provides data protection for existing on-premises deployments that use Microsoft Exchange Server, SharePoint Server, or file servers that run Windows Server and File Classification Infrastructure (FCI).

 For a high-level example scenario with screenshots, see the Automatically protecting files on file servers running Windows Server and File Classification Infrastructure section in the Azure RMS in action article.

 Overview of the Microsoft Rights Management connector

 The Microsoft Rights Management (RMS) connector lets you quickly enable existing on-premises servers to use their Information Rights Management (IRM) functionality with the cloud-based Microsoft Rights Management service (Azure RMS).
 With this functionality, IT and users can easily protect documents and pictures both inside your organization and outside, without having to install additional infrastructure or establish trust relationships with other organizations.